pgtipping/Synthalyst/memory-bank/progress.md

 - Never display which specific models are being used
 - Focus on the quality of outputs rather than technical implementation details
 - Use generic terms like "AI model" instead of specific model names

+## What Works (March 15, 2025)

+- Knowledge GPT and Learning Content Creator pages are fully functional
+- Model optimization has been implemented with generic model types
+- Language selection is working across the platform
+- UI has been updated to remove model information
+- API integration with both OpenAI and Google AI is working properly

+## What's Left to Build (March 15, 2025)

+- Backend model routing logic based on task complexity
+- Cost optimization features for model selection
+- Enhanced error handling for API calls
+- User preference settings for language selection
+- Analytics for model usage tracking

+## Current Status (March 15, 2025)

+The platform is stable and functional with the following features:

+1. **Knowledge GPT**:

+   - Uses Gemini 1.5 Flash-8B as the primary model
+   - Supports multiple languages
+   - No longer displays model information in the UI

+2. **Learning Content Creator**:

+   - Uses GPT-4o-Mini as the primary model
+   - Supports multiple languages
+   - No longer displays model information in the UI

+3. **Model Router**:
+   - Implements generic model types (KNOWLEDGE_MODEL and LEARNING_MODEL)
+   - Supports language selection
+   - Ready for future enhancements for task-based model selection

+## Known Issues (March 15, 2025)

+- No current issues with the implemented changes
+- Future work needed on backend model routing logic
+- Need to implement analytics for model usage tracking